The Strongest Man in the World: Plot

-Krinkle has a mole named Harry (Dick Van Patten) on the inside who tells the Krinkle president about the formula.
-Hearing this, he hires A. J. Arno (Cesar Romero) and some of his goons, just released from prison, to steal it.
+Krinkle has a mole named Harry on the inside who tells the Krinkle president about the formula.
+Hearing this, he hires A. J. Arno and some of his goons, just released from prison, to steal it.
 They break in, but are almost caught before they can get it.
 They then kidnap Schuyler (as no one knows that Dexter's chemical was the vital ingredient of the formula, rather than Schuyler's vitamins).
-They take him to Chinatown where they use Chinese torture and hypnotism to get the formula.
+They take him to Chinatown where they use Chinese acupuncture and hypnotism to get the formula.
 They then hypnotize him to return home and not tell what happened to him.
 This accidentally causes him to steal a police car, leading to a car chase which gets him thrown in jail.
 Fortunately, without Dexter's chemical added in, the formula Krinkle Krunch has in the cereal does not give super-strength; when Krinkle tries it, he ends up breaking his hand.
-While he berates the mole on the phone, the mole realizes that if they do not know that the formula does not work, then Medfield does not know either and will lose the weight-lifting competition.
+While he berates Harry on the phone, Harry realizes that if they do not know that the formula does not work, then Medfield does not know either and will lose the weight-lifting competition.

 On the day of the competition, Dexter realizes it was his formula that gave the cereal super-strength; he sets off to the lab to get it, taking the Dean's beautiful but slow vintage car.
 When he finally gets there, he is confronted by Arno and 10 of his goons.
-By drinking some of the formula, Dexter is able to beat up all the men, then uses Harry to strike Arno and his men down like bowling pins.
+By drinking some of the formula, Dexter is able to defeat all the men, discovers Harry, then uses him to strike Arno and his men down like bowling pins.
 He hears on the radio that he must return to the contest in four minutes or forfeit.
 He adds some formula to the car's fuel tank, which makes it race off at high speed, shedding parts as it goes.
-He makes it in time to compete last, but the car is a complete wreck, to the Dean's horror.
+He makes it in time to compete last, but the car is destroyed, to the Dean's horror.

 Medfield is losing badly, but Dexter uses the last of his super-strength to lift the 1,111 pound weight and win it for Crumply Crunch and Medfield.
-Higgins and Quigley get to keep their jobs, Arno is imprisoned yet again and the scheming Krinkle breaks his hand again after eating the wrong cereal.
+Higgins and Quigley get to keep their jobs, and the scheming Krinkle breaks his hand again after eating ordinary cereal.